roeimed0/bacterial-gene-prediction/README.md

 ## Overview

-This is an interactive command-line tool that predicts genes in bacterial genomes using four different modes:
+This tool provides both a **web interface** and **command-line interface** for predicting genes in bacterial genomes using four different modes:

 1. **Catalog Mode** - Choose from 100 pre-selected well-studied genomes
 2. **NCBI Download Mode** - Download and analyze any genome from NCBI by accession number